mansuf/mangadex-downloader/README.md

 download(
   "insert MangaDex URL here",
-  folder="Homework", # Store manga in "Homework" folder compressed=True, # Use compressed images for low size start_chapter=5.0, # Start downloading from chapter 5
+  folder="Homework", # Store manga in "Homework" folder compressed_image=True, # Use compressed images for low size start_chapter=5.0, # Start downloading from chapter 5
   end_chapter=10.0, # Stop downloading from chapter 10
   no_oneshot_chapter=True # for those of you who hates oneshot :)